jtlicardo/teyed-gaze-regression/README.md

 # TEyeD Gaze Regression

-A lightweight, high-accuracy deep learning model for 2D near-eye gaze estimation trained on the [TEyeD](https://arxiv.org/abs/2102.02115) dataset.
+A lightweight, high-accuracy deep learning model for 2D near-eye gaze estimation trained on the Dikablis subset of the [TEyeD](https://arxiv.org/abs/2102.02115) dataset.

 ## Demo predictions